ashutosh1206/Crypton/Digital-Signatures/PKCS#1-v1.5-Padded-RSA-Digital-Signature/README.md

 	print "Signature Verified!"
 ```

-Verification functions like the one implemented above are vulnerable to e = 3 Bleichenbacher's Signature Forgery, we will discuss the attack separately.
+Verification functions like the one implemented above are vulnerable to [e = 3 Bleichenbacher's Signature Forgery](../Attack-e=3-Bleichenbacher/), we will discuss the attack separately.
 The vulnerability lies in the fact that the verification function does not check if the padding bytes between `\x00\x01` and `\x00` + `ASN.1` is really `FF` or not, it simply unpads it without checking.

-Check out the entire example of signing and verifying messages padded with PKCS#1 v1.5 [here](example.py).
+Check out the entire example of signing and verifying messages padded with PKCS#1 v1.5 here- [example.py](example.py).